ws1994/shanwang.github.io/_pages/talks.md

 - **October 2022**, On Security of Proof-of-Policy (PoP) in the Execute-Order-Validate Blockchain Paradigm.
 Proceedings of CNS'2022.

--**May 2022**, BBS: A Blockchain Big-Data Sharing System.
+- **May 2022**, BBS: A Blockchain Big-Data Sharing System.
 Proceedings of ICC'2022.

--**July 2021**, On Private Data Collection of Hyperledger Fabric.
+- **July 2021**, On Private Data Collection of Hyperledger Fabric.
 Proceedings of ICDCS'2021.